jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Book

-_Social Anarchism and the Rejection of Moral Tyranny_.
-Under contract with Cambridge University Press.
+_Social Anarchism and the Rejection of Moral Tyranny_, under contract with Cambridge University Press.

 ## Peer Reviewed Journal Articles